jakobsche/polynomial/README.md

 The use of a shared library is to use the exported functions with the advantage, that they are shared.
 That means, they have to be stored in a system only one time and can be used by many applications at runtime.
 To see, whether a library is usefully, you have to find out, what functions it exports and whether you need them.
-Therefore, a reference guide about the exported functions of the library polynomial follows
+Therefore, a reference guide about the exported functions of the library polynomial follows.

+On macOS you have to add a leading "_" to the function names (except if you use FPC).

 ### CreatePolynomial